Dewnethmi/azure-ai-multi-agent-workforce/single-agent/agent2/README.md

-# 🧠 Inventory Management Agent (`inventory-management-agent-001`)
+# 🧠 Company Information Agent (`company-info-agent-001`)

-The **Inventory Management Agent** is an intelligent AI-powered assistant built using **Azure AI Projects**.
+The **Company Information Agent** is an intelligent AI-powered assistant built using **Azure AI Projects**.
-It demonstrates how to create, configure, and interact with a custom AI agent that can manage and provide insights about company inventory, stock levels, and related details using integrated function tools.
+It demonstrates how to create, configure, and interact with a custom AI agent that provides comprehensive company details, including contact info, mission, vision, values, and legal policies, using integrated function tools.

 ## 🚀 Overview

-This project sets up and runs a **custom inventory management agent** using the `azure.ai.projects` SDK.
+This project sets up and runs a **custom company information agent** using the `azure.ai.projects` SDK.
-Once deployed, the agent can assist users by retrieving company details, answering questions about inventory operations, and supporting decision-making related to product stock and availability.
+Once deployed, the agent can assist users by retrieving company details and answering questions about the organization’s policies, goals, and general information.

 The agent configuration includes:

-* **Name:** `inventory-management-agent-001`
+* **Name:** `company-info-agent-001`
-* **Description:** An intelligent inventory management assistant for tracking and optimizing product stock.
+* **Description:** A smart AI assistant for providing company-related details to users.
-* **Instructions:** Guides the agent to provide accurate, clear, and professional responses about inventory data and company information.
+* **Instructions:** Guides the agent to provide accurate, clear, and professional responses about the company.

 ## 🧩 Features

-* Create or reuse an inventory management agent dynamically.
+* Create or reuse a company information agent dynamically.
 * Manage threaded conversations with persistent context.
 * Integrate user-defined Python tools (e.g., `get_company_details`) into the agent.
 * Automatically execute and handle tool calls using Azure function tools.